mkhaleghian/mkhaleghian/README.md

 # Hi!
-I'm Mehdi.
+I'm Mehdi Khaleghian
-# About Mehdi Khaleghian!
+# About Me

 Results-driven Data Scientist and PhD candidate with expertise in machine learning, deep learning, and smart city technologies.
 Demonstrated success in developing high-impact ML models for electric vehicle infrastructure, health- care imaging, and transportation systems.
 Strong track record of converting complex data into actionable insights with 3+ years of hands-on experience in applied machine learning research